WebTransport

 // ...

-return new H3Transport({
+transport: new H3Transport({

-// more H3Transport options
+/* H3Transport options */

 //